 (7) A statement that claims against the estate must be filed

-in accordance with the provisions of article two or article three-a
+with article two or article three-a of this chapter;

 (8) A statement that any person seeking to impeach or